japkettu/FoxyIntel/README.md

 # FoxyIntel

 FoxyIntel is a commandline tool that uses OpenAI API to interact with ChatGPT.
 It reads text files, stores them to local vector database (ChromaDB) and feeds them to ChatGPT.
-Additionally user can ask questions using Google via Serpent API.
+Additionally user can ask questions using Google via Serper API.

 ## Known problems